Call Us Now :

 Antibiotics are prescribed for pharyngitis caused by bacteria.
 These drugs are effective in killing bacteria, and certain other organisms, but not viruses.

-Pharyngitis caused by viruses clears up on its own; antibiotics are not effective against viral infections, so treatment is aimed at easing symptoms.
+Pharyngitis caused by viruses clears up on its own; antibiotics are ineffective against viral infections, so treatment is aimed at easing symptoms.
 One should not smoke and alcohol intake should be curbed because smoke and alcohol irritate the throat.

-Persistent pharyngitis caused by exposure to toxic fumes, air pollution, or industrial chemicals is treated by reducing or eliminating exposure to the noxious agents.
+Persistent pharyngitis caused by exposure to toxic fumes, air pollution, or industrial chemicals is treated by reducing or eliminating exposure to the toxic agents.